Cherokee language: Shape classifiers in verbs

 There have been reports that the youngest speakers of Cherokee are using only the indefinite forms, suggesting a decline in usage or full acquisition of the system of shape classification.
 Cherokee is the only Iroquoian language with this type of classificatory verb system, leading linguists to reanalyze it as a potential remnant of a noun incorporation system in Proto-Iroquoian.
 However, given the non-productive nature of noun incorporation in Cherokee, other linguists have suggested that classificatory verbs are the product of historical contact between Cherokee and non-Iroquoian languages, and instead that the noun incorporation system in Northern Iroquoian languages developed later.

 Word order

-Simple declarative sentences usually have a subject-object-verb or an object-verb-subject word order.
+All orderings between subjects, verbs, and objects are possible in Cherokee sentences, but word order preferences are influenced by a number of factors.
+Some preferences are determined by information structure; items that express contrast with alternatives generally precede other arguments, and items that express new information typically precede those that refer to entities already in the conversation.
+Word order is also influenced by thematic role, such that agent arguments of transitive sentences (subjects) typically precede theme arguments (objects).
+Verbs typically occur either at the end of the sentence or followed by exactly one phrase; it is highly uncommon to find two phrases following the verb in a single sentence.
+In copular sentences, the subject complement must precede the copular verb.
 Negative sentences have a different word order.

-Adjectives come before nouns, as in English.
-Demonstratives, such as ᎾᏍᎩ nasgi ('that') or ᎯᎠ hia ('this'), come at the beginning of noun phrases.
-Relative clauses follow noun phrases.
+Within the nominal expression, some relative orders are fixed, while others are flexible.
+Demonstratives, such as ᎾᏍᎩ nasgi ('that') or ᎯᎠ hia ('this'), occur at the beginning of noun phrases.
+Numerals follow demonstratives, and precede both nouns and adjectives.
+Adjectives may either precede or follow nouns.
+Relative clauses follow the nouns that they modify.
 Adverbs precede the verbs that they are modifying.
 For example, 'she's speaking loudly' is ᎠᏍᏓᏯ ᎦᏬᏂᎭ asdaya gawoniha (literally, 'loud she's-speaking').

-A Cherokee sentence may not have a verb as when two noun phrases form a sentence.
+In affirmative present tense sentences, no verb is required to express a copular, predicative relationship between two noun phrases.
 In such a case, word order is flexible.
 For example, Ꮎ ᎠᏍᎦᏯ ᎠᎩᏙᏓ na asgaya agidoda ('that man is my father').
-A noun phrase might be followed by an adjective, such as in ᎠᎩᏙᏓ ᎤᏔᎾ agidoda utana ('my father is big').
+Adjectives can also be used predicatively with a noun phrase subject, as in ᎠᎩᏙᏓ ᎤᏔᎾ agidoda utana ('my father is big').